The History of Woad

 Asian indigo from Indigofera tinctoria was grown in the colonies and slowly this replaced the use of woad in indigo dye vats.
 With the imported indigo from South East Asia and the development of synthetic indigo, (which was cheaper to create), the last woad mill in Lincolnshire closed in 1932.

 For more information about the history of woad, we can recommend a very good booklet by John Edmonds entitled “The History of Woad and the Medieval Woad Vat”.
-It is an enlightening read, and is available from our online shop.
+It is an enlightening read.
+We also make woad balls.

 Bleu de Pastel de Lectoure